daveabrock/daveabrock2.github.io/_posts/2018-10-27-dont-need-git-extension-to-clone.markdown

 ---
 date: "2018-10-27"
 title: "GitHub tip: You don't need that .git extension to clone"
-excerpt: Read more to clone from the command line with the .git extension!
+subtitle: Read more to clone from the command line with the .git extension!
 tags: [git, quick-tips]
 ---